 Democrats don't know how to negatively campaign.

-This is this is they're just so mad.
+This is they're just so mad.

-The drive by's hate.
+The drive-bys hate.

-They did couldn't understand it.
+They couldn't understand it.

 They had no hatred of Bush in there last night.

-Who cares what Jim Leech says?
+Who cares what Jim Leach says?

-I don't know, dis well, some disrespect to him.
+Well, some disrespect to him.

 I don't really care what he says or thinks.